Dentaa: Early years and education

-Music and TV Work
+Music and television work

 Between the late 1990s and early 2000s, Dentaa appeared on British TV dramas including EastEnders, Holby City, Judge John Deed, Run Baby Run, and Prime Suspect.

-In 2005, she released a gospel album entitled "Wu Ye Nyame", through Alordia Promotions and Goodies Music Production.
-The album received airplay on radio stations in Ghana and Dentaa supported the release with a global tour.
+In 2005, she released a gospel album entitled Wu Ye Nyame, through Alordia Promotions and Goodies Music Production.
+The album received airplay on radio stations in Ghana, and Dentaa supported the release with a global tour.

 The Dentaa Show

-In 2006, Dentaa produced and fronted a new TV show for British ethnic minority channel OBE (Original Black Entertainment) TV called "The Dentaa Show".
+In 2006, Dentaa produced and fronted a new TV show for British ethnic minority channel OBE (Original Black Entertainment) TV called The Dentaa Show.
 The 30-minute syndicated magazine programme, broadcast on Sky Channel 155, was filmed in front of a live audience and split into three segments exploring the Ghanaian and African entertainment scene through interviews with celebrities, coverage of entertainment events and a focus on the latest music chart videos.
 The show was Ghana's most-watched entertainment programme. and in its first year, scored the highest ratings in first-run syndication in the 18 – 40 years demographic, out-performing established talk shows.
 The Dentaa Show ran for three seasons.

 Other TV shows and hosting appearances

 Dentaa co-hosted Miss Ghana UK in 2007 and the following year became a co-host on the fourth series of Mentor – Ghana's equivalent of The X-Factor — on Ghanaian TV channel TV3, alongside Kofi Okyere Darko (aka "KOD").
-In 2009 she co-hosted the Ghana Music Awards, performing a duet with Batman Samini, and in 2010 presented Ghana's first make-over show, Darling Beauty Diaries.
+In 2009, she co-hosted the Ghana Music Awards, performing a duet with Batman Samini, and in 2010 presented Ghana's first make-over show, Darling Beauty Diaries.
 She did not, however, return for the fifth series of Mentor in 2010 as she was by then pregnant with her second child.

 In August 2012, it was announced that Dentaa would be making a return to TV with new weekly show Dinner with Dentaa, which features celebrity guests cooking for her.

 GUBA Awards

-Outside of broadcasting, Dentaa is known as the founder and CEO of non-profit organisation the Ghana UK Based Achievement (GUBA) Awards which organises an annual awards ceremony in Britain recognising the ‘hugely significant’ contribution that British-Ghanaians make to society.
-Dentaa founded the awards in 2009 with the first awards ceremony taking place in London, England, in October 2010.
+Outside of broadcasting, Dentaa is known as the founder and CEO of non-profit organisation the Ghana UK Based Achievement (GUBA) Awards, which organises an annual awards ceremony in Britain recognising the "hugely significant" contribution that British-Ghanaians make to society.
+Dentaa founded the awards in 2009, with the first awards ceremony taking place in London, England, in October 2010.
 Dentaa, who describes herself as a "proud Ghanaian", had the idea to set up the awards as she felt that there was "nothing out there promoted and enriched my heritage".

-GUBA was the first ceremony of its kind to specifically recognise Ghanaian achievement and has since been endorsed by dignitaries and organisations including The Ghana High Commission to the UK & Ireland, The British High Commission in Ghana, The Ghana Ministry of Tourism, former British Prime Minister Tony Blair and wife Cherie, Lord Paul Boateng, Diane Abbott MP and FIFA President Sepp Blatter.
+GUBA was the first ceremony of its kind to specifically recognise Ghanaian achievement and has since been endorsed by dignitaries and organisations including the Ghana High Commission to the UK and Ireland, the British High Commission in Ghana, the Ghana Ministry of Tourism, former British Prime Minister Tony Blair and his wife Cherie, Lord Paul Boateng, Diane Abbott MP and FIFA President Sepp Blatter.